-Software will transform the network of tomorrow into an open, multi-vendor, programmable environment, but that software-defined network won't necessarily rely on a centralized OpenFlow controller
+Software will transform the network of tomorrow into an open, multi-vendor, programmable environment, but that software-defined network won't necessarily rely on a centralized OpenFlow controller architecture, said David Meyer, Brocade's CTO of the service provider business.

 In fact, OpenFlow was "prematurely productized," he said during a talk this week on macro networking trends at the Techs in Paradise (TIP) 2013 conference, sponsored by Internet2, ESNet and the Asia Pacific Advanced Network in Honolulu.